Angela Tiatia

-Angela Tiatia (born 21 November 1973) is a New Zealand-Australian artist.
+Angela Tiatia (born 1973) is a New Zealand-Australian artist.

 She works with paint, sculpture, video installation, and performance art.
 Tiatia's work explores contemporary culture, with particular attention paid to that culture's interactions with gender, race, and neocolonialism.

 Tiatia's work has frequently been singled out on a national and international stage.
 Her 2017 installations, The Fall, was met with widespread acclaim and critical recognition.

 Early life and education

-Tiatia was born on 21 November 1973 in Auckland, New Zealand.
-Her great-grandmother was a Chinese immigrant to Samoa.
+Tiatia was born 1973 in Auckland, New Zealand.
+Her great-grandfather was a Chinese immigrant to Samoa.
 Tiatia's mother emigrated to Auckland from Samoa in the 1960s in order to find a job in a factory as part of a government push to bolster the country's growing economy.

 Tiatia studied commerce at the University of Auckland, graduating in 2002.
 In 2010, she graduated from Auckland University of Technology (AUT), with a degree in visual arts.
 While much of the artist's later career has been defined by her video and photographic work, her application to AUT was based around her painting.

 Modelling career

-Tiatia's mother was wary of her daughter beginning a career in the arts, which she considered a difficult field with not much hope of financial reward.
+Tiatia's mother was wary of her daughter beginning a career in the arts, which she considered a difficult field with not much hope of financial security.
 Tiatia instead chose to pursue a career in modeling in her teens and early twenties.
-In 2019 she told I-D magazine that the experience served as a parallel to her religious upbringing, where sexual images were foreign and unfamiliar to her.
-"The sense of control that was over my body as a Christian woman was completely different too: I was told how to cover up and what to eat.
+In 2019 she told I-D magazine that the experience served as a parallel to her religious upbringing, "The sense of control that was over my body as a Christian woman was completely different too: I was told how to cover up and what to eat.
 On the flip side to that you'd think there was a lot of freedom in the fashion industry, but I was under immense control.
 Again I was told what to wear, what to eat and how my body was to look."
 These two systems gave her an understanding of what she described as a lack of female agency over their own bodies.
 Tiatia no longer considers herself religious, citing her experience as a questioning child in Sunday school as an example of the curious nature that led her away from her Christian upbringing.

 Tiatia later addressed the similarities and contradictions of the religious and modelling worlds in her 2014 art pieces Heels and Walking the Wall, which see her openly displaying her sacred malu, or female-specific Samoan tattoo.
-For Tiatia, this demonstration meant confronting a cultural taboo from her childhood while simultaneously embracing and examining the symbols of female sexuality that she had come across in her modeling.
+For Tiatia, this demonstration meant confronting a cultural taboo from her childhood while simultaneously embracing and examining the symbols of female agency that she had come across in her modeling.